 2019 Directive – Encouraging early intervention and prevention and long term transitional programs for survivors of trauma.

-For all the current concerns, to include Opioids, Trafficking, Domestic Violence, Violent Abuses, School Shootings & Suicide, the answer is early intervention & prevention, along with long term transition for authentic relationships in strong communities.
+For all the current concerns, to include Opioids, Trafficking, Attachment Based Parent Alienation (Erased Family), Domestic Violence, Violent Abuses, School Shootings & Suicide, the answer is early intervention & prevention that focuses on the root psychopathology, along with long term transition for authentic relationships in strong communities.
 By reducing stigma and educating communities through collaboration, the survivor has the best outcomes.

 Early Childhood Trauma

 The focus is on the Opioid Addiction that is front and center on the news.